tony-sull/tonysull.co/src/content/notes/tailwind-blockers.md

 i.e. it only really works with left-to-right (LTR) languages

-That's fine for a smaller project, but a show stopper for something a properly translated site like [Astro's docs](https://docs.astro.build)
+That's fine for a smaller project, but a show stopper for a properly translated site like [Astro's docs](https://docs.astro.build)

 ---